nehal3589/GP-multilabel-arabic-hate-speech-detection/README.md

 ## Overview

-This repository presents a research-based graduation project that investigates Arabic hate speech detection using a multi-label classification framework for social media content.
+This repository presents a research-based graduation project that addresses the challenge of Arabic hate speech detection in social media content through a multi-label classification framework.

-The proposed framework simultaneously performs three classification tasks:
+Unlike traditional approaches that focus solely on detecting hate speech, the proposed framework simultaneously performs three related tasks:

 * Hate Speech Detection
 * Dialect Identification
 * Topic Identification

+By combining these tasks within a single framework, the system provides a richer understanding of Arabic social media content and captures contextual information that can improve hate speech analysis.

+To support this research, a custom multi-label Arabic dataset was developed from scratch by collecting tweets from X (Twitter) using carefully selected keywords.
+The collected tweets were manually reviewed, annotated, validated, and preprocessed before being used for model training and evaluation.

 The framework combines textual and emoji-based features to capture both explicit and implicit forms of hate speech.
 In addition, Explainable Artificial Intelligence (XAI) techniques were incorporated to improve the interpretability and transparency of model predictions.